Humanlike AI Design Increases Anthropomorphism but Yields Divergent Outcomes on Engagement and Trust Globally: Results

 \textbf{Significant Subgroup Variation:} Importantly, these aggregate findings mask significant deviations within specific subgroups.
-As hypothesized by the cultural difference observed in Study 1, the humanlike treatment successfully increased self-reported and behavioral measures for trust, engagement, and emotional outcomes (e.g., perceiving the AI as a friend) in several user groups (see Figure \ref{fig:trust_country} and Figure \ref{fig:trust_subgroup}).
-For instance, exploratory analysis shows positive effects of AI human-likeness on Brazilian participants' engagement (higher tendency to use AI again, more behavioral engagement, increase in seeing AI as a friend) and trust (higher self-reported tendency to trust AI).
-Japanese participants in the high-DC and low-CS group (compared to the control) showed negative effects for their tendency to use AI again, decreased perception of AI as a friend, and lower self-reported trust.
-This demonstrates that while the effect is not universal, humanlike design can lead to the predicted outcomes---increased trust and engagement---for specific populations.
+We found evidence for heterogeneity in treatment effects across users in how humanlike chatbots affected self-reported and behavioral measures of engagement, trust, and emotional connection (e.g., AI as a friend) across user groups (see Figures \ref{fig:trust_engagement} and \ref{fig:treatment_country}).
+For instance, exploratory analysis showed positive effects of AI human-likeness on Brazilian participants' engagement (higher tendency to use AI again, more behavioral engagement, increase in seeing AI as a friend) and trust (higher self-reported tendency to trust AI).
+Japanese participants in the high-DC/low-CS condition showed reduced tendency to use AI again, decreased perception of AI as a friend, and lower self-reported trust.
+The country-level estimates are based on approximately 400 participants per country (~100 per treatment arm), which limits power to detect small effects within individual countries.
+We present these exploratory subgroup analyses to characterize heterogeneity in effect direction and magnitude, not to draw definitive country-level conclusions.
+Nevertheless, the results demonstrate that while the effects are not universal, humanlike design may lead to the predicted outcomes, increased trust and engagement, for specific populations.

-These findings are crucial: the simple relationship between anthropomorphism and psychological outcomes is not a universal rule but a context- and group-dependent one.
+Together, these findings reveal that the psychological consequences of humanlike AI design are not fixed properties of the technology, but emerge from the interaction between design choices and cultural context.